alexnho/vscode-a-touch-of-lilac-theme/README.md

 5. When the Reload appears, just click on it in order to reload the editor.

 ## Theme activation
-VSCode → File → Preferences → Color Theme → Select "A Touch of Lilac Theme"
+VSCode → File → Preferences → Color Theme → Select "A Touch of Lilac Theme"/"A Touch of Lilac Theme (No Italics)"

 ## Font
 The font that I use and that can be seen in the screenshots is [Courier Prime Code](https://quoteunquoteapps.com/courierprime/#code-sans) a great font that is code-optimized for programmers.